Freudian Trio / Video Games

 - Halo 3:

-- Id: The Arbiter — Driven by rage against the prophet's betrayal, hunts Truth for revenge, and honor.
+- Id: The Arbiter — Driven by rage against the Prophets' betrayal, hunting Truth for revenge, and honor.

 - Ego: Sgt.
 Johnson — His professionalism as a soldier and ability to mediate certain factions are combined with his loud demeanor and fondness for shotguns.

-- Superego: Master Chief — Cool as the other the other side of the pillow, stoic as can be, and all work.
+- Superego: Master Chief — Cool as the other side of the pillow, stoic as can be, and all work.

 : The series uses this trope on a VERY regular basis in which even if you limit yourself to KOF introduced characters only there would still be a load of teams as these are just a few examples...